itKhalid143/websec100/Days/Day9-XXE.md

 ## Takeaways:

-- It'simportant to insert your XXE entity into every single XML element.
-Any of them can be vulnerable as the developer has to filter ALL the fields indivually.
+- It's important to insert your XXE entity into every single XML element.
+Any of them can be vulnerable as the developer has to filter ALL the fields individually.
 - Trying to upload a file that will test for XXE on every entry point where an XML is processed
 - Look into for SVG/DOC/XLSX & SOAP requests.